A guide to Skyline Photography

 Choosing the right location is about finding your canvas – the physical space that offers the potential for a captivating view.
 It dictates the subject matter, the scale, the available light, and even the mood of your photograph.

 Research where the sun will rise and set relative to your chosen skyline.
-This will determine whether you get front lighting, backlighting, or sidelighting, each producing a different mood and effect.
+This will determine whether you get front lighting, backlighting, or side lighting, each producing a different mood and effect.
 Mood changes based on the time of day can clearly be seen in the daylight photo #D, the blue hour photo #E or the golden hour photo #F.

-Inclusion of Interest: Look for foreground elements that can add depth and context to your skyline – a bridge, a park, a statue, or even people going about their day.
+Look for foreground elements that can add depth and context to your skyline – a bridge, a park, a statue, or even people going about their day.
 Such as seen in photo #G.

-Minimizing Distractions: Conversely, ensure there aren't distracting elements (power lines, ugly signs, messy construction) that will detract from your main subject.
+Conversely, ensure there aren't distracting elements (power lines, ugly signs, messy construction) that will detract from your main subject.

 Revisiting: The same location can offer vastly different photos depending on the weather, season, and time of day.
 Revisit locations to capture their changing moods.